pimcore/pimcore/doc/User_Documentation/05_DataObjects/01_Grid_Configuration_Operators/README.md

-# Grid Column Configuration Operators (Experimental)
+# Grid Column Configuration Operators

-> This is an experimental feature and subject to change without notice.

 Grid Configuration Operators allow you to add special columns to your grid which first are somehow assembled or converted using operators listed below.